 In true 131 Method fashion, we’re here to disrupt the detox world, and speak to the updated evidence behind this popular topic!
 The truth is, YES, you should be supporting your liver naturally.
 But, not with oversimplified pills or detox teas.
-We can support our liver detox pathways through REAL foods that cleanse the liver and provide a foundation of specific nutrients, vitamins, and beneficial compounds.
+We can support our liver detox pathways through REAL foods that cleanse the liver.
+They’ll also provide a foundation of specific nutrients, vitamins, and beneficial compounds.

-This article reviews the liver detox process, why general detox products don’t work, and specific foods that truly cleanse the diet.
+This article reviews the liver detox process, why general detox products don’t work, and specific foods that cleanse.

 The Liver’s Job

 The liver is your body’s garbage disposal and filtration system rolled into one organ.

 About the size of a football, the adult liver is a half-moon shaped organ that sits to the left of the stomach.
 It has about 500 vital functions in the body!